purescript/spago/spaghetto/README.md

     # One of three options
     #   1. just the package
     - packageName
-    #   2. the package, using the widest possible vesrion range
+    #   2. the package, using the widest possible version range
     - packageName: "*"
-    #   2. the package, using a specified vesrion range
+    #   2. the package, using a specified version range
     - packageName: ">=1.1.1 <2.0.0"

+# optional
+  build:
+    # optional, whether to censor warnings from dependency sources,
+    # project sources, both, or none
+    censorBuildWarnings:
+      # one of 4 values:
+      #   1. Both
+      "all"
+      #   2. dependency only
+      "dependency"
+      #   3. project only
+      "project"
+      #   4. do not censor warnings
+      "none"
+    # optional, NonEmptyArray, censor specific codes
+    censorCodes:
+      - ShadowedName
+    # optional, NonEmptyArray, only show specific codes
+    filterCodes:
+      - ShadowedName
+    # optional, whether to show statistics at the end
+    # of warning/error output and how much informaiton
+    statVerbosity:
+      # One of 3 values
+      #   1. Don't show it
+      "no-stats"
+      #   2. Show it and only sum the total warnings/errors
+      "compact-stats"
+      #   3. Show it and show total warnings/errors by code
+      "verbose-stats"
+    # optional, boolean, whether to show the source code
+    # corresponding to the error's location
+    showSource: true
+    # optional, boolean, counts compiler warnings as compiler errors
+    strict: false
+    # optional, Boolean String, persist compiler warnings
+    stash: true

 # optional
   bundle: